pudly/schmopera-hugo/content/articles/tat.md

 </figure>

-The world intimacy comes to mind when describing both pieces, and while it is more of a mood obtained in _Visions_, it is also a strong thematic point in _The Key_.
+The word "intimacy" comes to mind when describing both pieces, and while it is more of a mood obtained in _Visions_, it is also a strong thematic point in _The Key_.
 Large performance spaces can be made to feel intimate if the performers strive to create that particular atmosphere, but this is much more easily achieved with the limited space of a family home that only allows for 20 or so audience members.

 >I am excited to see what else is in store.